XSploit-Team/Hackbox-Installation/README.md

 - Default keyboard changed to danish windows keyboard
 - Time changed to match the danish timezone

+If you don't want these changes, this guide will still be valid if you download the [official kali linux vmware image](https://www.kali.org/get-kali/#kali-virtual-machines).

 ## How to install

 If you don't already have WMWare installed, you can [install it from here for free](https://www.vmware.com/products/workstation-player.html).